-At Emerald House we recognise the importance of culture, ethnicity, and religion.
-We support children/ young people to define themselves and learn about their also request these policies via the Responsible Individual. roots, as well as establishing themselves in their new home and community.
-The cultural and ethnicity needs of the child/ young person will be explored and assessed at the referral stage and as they settle into the Email Address: home; and training/ resources will be sourced as required.
+IAt Emerald House we recognise the importance of culture, ethnicity, and religion.
+We support children/young people to define themselves and learn about their roots, as well as establishing themselves in their new home and community.
+The cultural and ethnicity needs of the child/young person will be explored and assessed at the referral stage and as they settle into the home; and training/ resources will be sourced as required.